Canadian Ski Instructors’ Alliance (CSIA)

 The CSIA trainers designation is the first step in the CSIA pedagogical pathway.
 It encourages experienced level 3 instructors to take their first steps towards becoming a course conductor.
 The trainers’ designation is also a prerequisite for participation in the Level 4.
 Further training includes Level 1 Course conductor training and pro days.
 Upon successful completion of the trainers’ exam, candidates can begin their rookie process to become CSIA Level 1 course conductors.
 Trainers must hold the Level 4 certification to become Level 2, 3 and 4 course conductors.

-Ski Instructor Training In Canada
+Ski Instructor Training in Canada with Winter Sports Company

 Other Certifications